target/libdart/README.md

 For more in depth performance details, see our [performance](PERFORMANCE.md) document, for those interested in where this performance comes from, see our [implementation](IMPLEMENTATION.md) document.

+## API Stability

+**Dart** has been an ongoing development effort over the last few years, and its API has morphed several times during that period.
+All of the network-level logic is very stable and has not changed significantly in some time, but the user-facing API is still being finalized and may change some before the first release.

+The library is currently set at version `0.9.0`, and after a period of a few weeks, collecting user/community feedback on the API, the project will transition to its `1.0.0` release, at which point the API will be considered stable.

 ## Compilation and Installation
 **Dart** is implemented using modern C++, and requires both Microsoft's Guidelines